Atharv-Chaudhari/Auto-Open-and-Auto-Setup-Daily/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/61587515/211765940-c86fae75-0c76-46ac-8c1b-6299922445ec.png"/>
 </p>
-8)On This step it will ask path to script we can add path or use browse option, along with arguments.
+8) On This step it will ask path to script we can add path or use browse option, along with arguments.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/61587515/211766458-5501fa18-9324-4fd4-93c8-d474c885ce95.png"/>
 </p>
 9) Subsequently it will show all details about task, we can click on finish to complete process.

-10) And Done.
+11) And Done.
 We have Successfully sheduled task.